 Let’s take a look at this simple example before we discuss any further.

-Each item in any financial statement is compared to the base year.
-Here if the management is comparing direct sales of 2007 to 2006 (base year), there is an increase of 3.2%.
+Each item in a financial statement is compared to the base year.
+In this case, if management compares direct sales between 2007 and 2006 (the base year), it is clear that there is an increase of 3.2%.